ulfsri/neris-framework/modules/README.md

     - Must be populated for any field for which `value_set = TRUE`.
 - `map_orm_landing`
     - Text
-    - The field or logic for where the field's data is found within the Landing Zzone Python Object Relational Mapping models.
+    - The field or logic for where the field's data is found within the Landing Zone Python Object Relational Mapping models.
     - Must be populated for all fields.
 - `map_app`
     - Text
-    - The field or logic for where the field's data is found within the Survey123 XLSForm.
+    - The field or logic for where the field's data is found within the Survey123 XLS Form.
     - Must be populated for all fields.
 - `description`
     - Text